WouterKlein/plant-humanities/docs/boxwood/README.md

 ### References

-[^ref1]: Nicholas LeBlanc, Catalina Salgado-Salazar, Jo Anne Crouch, “Boxwood blight: an ongoing threat to ornamental and native boxwood,” _Applied Microbiology and Biotechnology_, 102 (2018), 4371. (https://doi.org/10.1007/s00253-018-8936-2).
+[^ref1]: Nicholas LeBlanc, Catalina Salgado-Salazar, Jo Anne Crouch, “Boxwood blight: an ongoing threat to ornamental and native boxwood,” _Applied Microbiology and Biotechnology_ 102 (2018): 4371. (https://doi.org/10.1007/s00253-018-8936-2).

 [^ref2]: Ibid., with reference to USDA-National Agricultural Statistics Service Census of Agriculture 2014 reports, https://www.agcensus.usda.gov.
 English or European boxwood is the same species (_Buxus sempervirens_) as American boxwood.
-There are no boxwood species native to the US.
+There are no boxwood species native to the United States.
 The centers of diversity for the genus are in Western Europe, Northern Africa, and Asia (_Buxus microphylla_).

 [^ref3]: _Beatrix Farrand’s Plant Book for Dumbarton Oaks_, ed.
 Diane Kostial McGuire (Washington, DC: Dumbarton Oaks, 1980), xiii.